mortenivar/Jed-modes/README.tabcomplete.txt

    target word :: [optional syntax for word] :: [optional help text for word]

-I.e. three fields all delimited by two colons where the last two fields are optional.
+I.e. three fields all delimited by two colons surrounded by one or more spaces where the last two fields are optional.

 So in their simplest form, lines in the completions file may look like this: